Welcome to the wonderful world of Poultry Ticks (Argas persicus and A. sanchezi)

 (under construction--let the itching commence)

-I recently discovered that my coop was infested with poultry ticks.
+In the first year of raising chickens here in Arizona I discovered that my coop was infested with poultry ticks (also known as fowl ticks or blue bugs).
 I had never seen or even heard of them before and I decided to put this page together so that others could learn from my experience.

 The first thing that drew my attention to the ticks were intact exoskeletons in the spider webs, but only below where the chickens roost.
 I then looked up below the roost and around the gap between the top two 2X4s of the coop were smears I recognized as feces from blood-sucking arthropods.
 I jabbed a putty knife I use for scraping the coop in between the boards and it came out covered in blood.
 I was then able to collect some intact specimens.
 Before I put my glasses on it seemed that they were bed-bugs.
 They were about the same size and seemed to have a similar behavioral pattern of hiding in crevices during the day and feeding on animals at night.
 After I was able to photograph it and look at it with my glasses on I realized it wasn't a bed bug (insect), but an arachnid (it has 8 legs).
 I sent the pics off to the local guy (University of AZ Entomology) who knows all about bugs and he immediately responded that they were a member of the soft-bodied ticks (Argasidae) Argas persicus.
 I then spoke with the great folks at the University of Arizona Veterinary Diagnostics Lab. and they said they were very common all along the southern tier of the U.S. Most people may never realize they have them because they feed at night and hide during the day.
 I certainly had never heard of a tick that fed repeatedly like they do.
 He also said they are transported by wild birds.
 I've since learned a lot about poultry ticks.